Santa Barbara Museum of Art: History

 Over its history the Museum has expanded with the addition of the Stanley B. McCormick Gallery donated by his wife Katharine McCormick in 1942 and the Sterling and Preston Morton Galleries in 1963.
 Significant expansions came when the Alice Keck Park Wing opened to the public in 1985 and the Jean and Austin H. Peck, Jr. Wing in 1998.
 The Ridley-Tree Education Center at McCormick House, a center for art education activities, was established in 1991.
 The newly renovated Park Wing Entrance and Luria Activities Center opened in June 2006.

 Beginning in Summer 2016, the SBMA embarked on the largest renovation in its history addressing critical needs of the building including: seismic retrofitting, new storage and conservation space, new roof and mechanical systems, new art receiving facility and an increase in overall gallery space.
 The renovation was designed by the Santa Barbara firm Kupiec Architects.
 The total cost of the master plan, which involves extensive improvements for the museum’s 1914 building and the re-installation of its collection, was initially projected at $50 million.

 In 2023, Amada Cruz was appointed as the Director and CEO of the museum, succeeding Larry J. Feinberg.
 Shortly after Amada Cruz became Director in October 2023, she cancelled Three American Painters: Then and Now, a major exhibition with over 62 works, citing the aim of making the museum "more inclusive and more reflective of Santa Barbara County’s diverse community."
 Chief Curator Eik Kahng conceived the exhibit as a reimagining of art historian Michael Fried’s 1965 show Three American Painters, considered a precursor to Fried's 1967 historical essay "Art and Objecthood."
 The SBMA exhibit, years in the making, was to open summer 2024.
 Eik Kahng was dismissed and Cruz appointed herself to Kahng’s position.
 According to Santa Barbara Independent Cruz's "tenures at previous institutions were punctuated by controversy," including at the Phoenix Art Museum.
 SBMA did not provided a reason for Kahng's termination.

 Permanent collection

-The Museum's 60,000 sqft includes exhibition galleries, a store, café, a 154-seat auditorium, a library containing 50,000 books and 55,000 slides, a Family Resource Center dedicated to participatory interactive programming and an 11,500-square-foot off-site facility, the Ridley-Tree Education Center at McCormick House.
+The Museum's 60,000 sqft includes exhibition galleries, a store, a 154-seat auditorium, a library containing 50,000 books and 55,000 slides, a Family Resource Center dedicated to participatory interactive programming and an 11,500-square-foot off-site facility, the Ridley-Tree Education Center at McCormick House.

 SBMA's permanent collection includes more than 27,000 works of art, including paintings, sculpture, prints, drawings, photographs, ceramics, glass, jades, bronzes, lacquer and textiles.
 These works represent the arts of Asia, Europe and the Americas spanning over 5,000 years of human history.
 Particular strengths of the permanent collection include: